ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-common.md

 ## Setting RAW Display Parameters
 This tutorial shows you how to configure the **RAW Display Parameters** to change the interpretation of images being displayed from the camera that are being sent in RAW packets.

 The logic and front panel controls for RAW display parameters are shared for all PXIe-148X getting started examples.
-Therefore, you can use the acquisition [Setting RAW Display Parameters](gse-acq-common.md#setting-raw-display-parameters) tutorial for for steps associated with setting RAW display parameters on the Tap Example VI, while following the procedure specified in the [Performing a Simple Continuous Tap Acquisition](gse-tap-basic.md#performing-a-simple-continuous-tap-acquisition) tutorial for configuring and running the Tap and Acquisition Example VIs.
+Therefore, you can use the acquisition [Setting RAW Display Parameters](gse-acq-common.md#setting-raw-display-parameters) tutorial for the steps associated with setting RAW display parameters on the Tap Example VI, while following the procedure specified in the [Performing a Simple Continuous Tap Acquisition](gse-tap-basic.md#performing-a-simple-continuous-tap-acquisition) tutorial for configuring and running the Tap and Acquisition Example VIs.

 ## Setting Serial Channel Configurations
 This tutorial shows you how to configure the **Serial Channel** tab to acquire multiple images from multiple camera sensors.